neighbourhoodie/nh-systemd/doc-migration/source/includes/standard-options.rst

    If not specified, ``/boot/`` is checked.
 It is recommended to mount the Extended Boot Loader partition to ``/boot/``, if possible.

-.. inlcusion-end-marker-do-not-remove boot-path
+.. inclusion-end-marker-do-not-remove boot-path

-.. inlcusion-marker-do-not-remove option-P
+.. inclusion-marker-do-not-remove option-P

 ``-P``
 ------